grafana/grafana/docs/sources/panels/specify-thresholds/_index.md

 weight = 300
 +++

-# Modify visualization text and background colors
+# Configure thresholds

-Use thresholds to set the color of a visualization text and background.
+This sectionUse thresholds to set the color of a visualization text and background.

 {{< section >}}